openpgp-pqc/draft-openpgp-pqc/draft-wussler-openpgp-pqc.md

 ### Signature data digest {#mldsa-sig-data-digest}

-Signature data is digested prior to signing operations, see
+Signature data (i.e. the data to be signed) is digested prior to signing operations, see
 {{I-D.ietf-openpgp-crypto-refresh}} Section 5.2.4.
 Composite ML-DSA + ECC
 signatures MUST use the associated hash algorithm as specified in
 {{tab-mldsa-hash}} for the signature data digest.
 Signatures using other hash